ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 ### Stuck at "R is taking longer to start than usual"?

-Some users report that they stuck when they try to log in to RStudio.
+Some users report that they get stuck when they try to log in to RStudio.
 After they enter their username and password, and click 'Sign In', they get to a page "R is taking longer to start than usual" with a spinner that never ends.
 The user is presented with three options